Alfresco/alfresco-identity-service/upgrade.md

 #### How to Rollback

-1. If for any reason the upgrade to 1.2 failed or you just want to rollback to 1.1 issue the following command:
+1. If for any reason the upgrade to 1.3 failed, or you just want to rollback to 1.2 issue the following command:

 ```bash
 helm rollback --force --recreate-pods --cleanup-on-fail $RELEASENAME 1
 ```

-The AIMS service will be back to it's original state in a few minutes.
+The AIMS service will be back to its original state in a few minutes.

 ### ZIP Distribution